scala/scala3/docs/_spec/12-the-scala-standard-library.md

 /** The root class of all reference types */ class AnyRef extends Any {
-  def equals(that: Any): Boolean      = this eq that final def eq(that: AnyRef): Boolean = ´\ldots´ // reference equality final def ne(that: AnyRef): Boolean = !(this eq that)
+  def equals(that: Any): Boolean      = this eq that final def eq(that: AnyRef): Boolean = ... // reference equality
+  final def ne(that: AnyRef): Boolean = !(this eq that)

-  def hashCode: Int = ´\ldots´     // hashCode computed from allocation address def toString: String  = ´\ldots´ // toString computed from hashCode and class name
+  def hashCode: Int = ...     // hashCode computed from allocation address def toString: String  = ... // toString computed from hashCode and class name

   def synchronized[T](body: => T): T // execute `body` in while locking `this`.
 }